Rust, Guentzel lead Penguins past Devils 3-1

 MILESTONE

-This was Sullivan’s 400th game as coach of the Pittsburgh Penguins.
+This was Sullivan’s 400th game as coach of the Penguins.
 Only Eddie Johnston (516) and Dan Bylsma (401) have spent more time behind the Penguins bench.

 The Penguins and Devils finish a three-game series Sunday afternoon in Pittsburgh.